preservim/vim-pencil/README.markdown

 * When using hard line breaks, enables autoformat while inserting text
 * Buffer-scoped configuration (leaves your global settings alone)

+Need spellcheck and other features?
 Vim is about customization.
 To complete your editing environment, learn to configure Vim and draw upon its rich ecosystem of plugins.

 ## Why use Vim for writing?